-My work is mainly in Philosophy of Law and Philosophy of Science.
+I work in Law and Philosophy.
 My legal scholarship focuses on private law theory (especially torts, but also contracts and unjust enrichment) and evidence law.
 A major theme in my research is causation.

 I completed my PhD in Philosophy at CUNY Graduate Center.
 My dissertation, titled Production not Dependence: The Metaphysics of Causation and its Role in Explanation, Responsibility, and the Law, was supervised by David Papineau (with Graham Priest, Michael Strevens, and Michael S. Moore).
 My dissertation argues against counterfactual theories of causation and causal pluralism for a productive notion of causality, which precludes omissions.
 I show that such a conception makes better sense, not only of causal metaphysics, but of the role of causation in scientific explanation, moral responsibility, and the law.